|

 This community has been created to celebrate and support the creativity and dedication of all those who participate in the education of young children.
-Teachers, parents, aides, and administrators are encouraged to explore these resources and share your ideas for working with young children.
-We will be updating these pages regularly in the months ahead.
+Teachers, parents and administrators are encouraged to explore these resources and share your ideas for working with young children.

 Early Childhood Activity Bank

-New for the 2009-2010 school year, find 400+ activities perfect for the early childhood setting.
+Find 400+ activities perfect for young learners.
 These activities have been culled from previous issues of our Early Childhood Newsletter.
 Search by month for timely activities, or search the Activity Bank by subject.

 Early Childhood Teaching Themes